1. Introduction and Objectives

 -

-Responsibility: They need to understand the architecture and work organization to ensure the game functions correctly, and the images and hints are generated properly.
+Responsibility: Understand the architecture and work organization to ensure the game operates correctly and images and hints are properly generated.

 -